martinResearch/puzzleAI/README.md

 ![animation](./images/solutionCLP.gif)

-Using a brick with density 2/3, the lemming splits into a lemmings with density 1/3 that can walk of bricks with density 1/3 given our set of lienar constraints.
+Using a brick with density 2/3, the lemming splits into a lemmings with density 1/3 that can walk of bricks with density 1/3 given our set of linear constraints.
 Solving the problem with CBC takes about 3 seconds.

 We solve the integer linear program (i.e. enforcing the variables to be integers) using Coin-Or [CBC](https://www.coin-or.org/download/binary/cbc) executable.
 We get